ikemen-engine/Ikemen-GO/CONTRIBUTING.md

 ##### Wiki Documentation

-A maintainer may apply the `docs-needed` label when a PR introduces changes that need to be documented on the [wiki][wiki].
+A maintainer may apply the `docs-needed` label when a PR is approved but introduces changes that need to be documented on the [wiki][wiki].

 Before the PR can be merged: